dakota002/3D-Shapes/README.md

 Made some subtle changes to how and when input variables are retrieved.
 Added option to update or overwrite existing file (this leads to a little issue with the reflection if cones are added and reflected to a file that already contains anything).

+--3/9/16--
+Updated reflection again to fix issue when adding new cones.
+Simplified the reflection process a bit.